Home » Casing » Casing Connections Types | API & Premium

 API Casing Connections

-Oilfield casing conforming to API standards may be obtained with plain ends, but ends
+Oilfield casing conforming to API standards may be obtained with plain ends but ends

 are usually threaded and furnished with couplings such as:

-• short thread and coupling (STC)
+• Short thread and coupling (STC)

-• long thread and coupling (LTC)
+• Long thread and coupling (LTC)

-• buttress thread and coupling (BTC)
+• Buttress thread and coupling (BTC)

 • Extreme-Line thread (X-line) for casing * with 8 round threads per inch (8 RD)

-A reduced OD (special clearance) coupling is offered on some sizes and weights to allow for additional clearance between pipe and hole.
+A reduced OD (special clearance) coupling is offered on some sizes and weights to allow additional clearance between pipe and hole.
 While providing this additional clearance, special clearance couplings often reduce the rating of the connection, usually in tension or internal yield and test pressure.

 API Short/Long Thread and Coupling